baijum/service-binding-documentation/docs/exposing-binding-data/intro-expose-binding.md

   resource: You must expose the binding metadata from the backing service.
 You can expose the binding metadata using any of the following methods:
-  * **[Direct Secret Reference][direct-secret-reference]**: When all the required binding values are available in a `Secret` that you can refenrence in your Service Binding definition.
+  * **[Direct Secret Reference][direct-secret-reference]**: When all the required binding values are available in a `Secret` that you can reference in your Service Binding definition.
   * **Generate Secret through CRD or CR annotations**: When you can annotate the resources of the backing service, to expose the binding metadata with